-Currently, the PE Department has access to 2 gyms, the Toz (Red) Gym which houses the main basketball court and the Blue Gym, which houses climbing and gymnastics apparatus.
+Currently, the PE Department has access to 2 gyms, the Toz (Red) Gym, which houses the main basketball court, and the Blue Gym, which houses climbing and gymnastics apparatus.
 In addition, Arlington makes use of the Fitness Center, Health Classroom, and alternative spaces including The Pit (small gym) for activities such as dance or yoga.
 Many academic, special education, and student support programs use the Pit as well.
 These include:

 - Workplace

 - Summit

 - Engineering

 - Physical Science

 - Preschool

 - LABBB Educational Collaborative

 - Student Council (Blood drive, culture day, etc.)

 - English

 - Students can also request access to the gym during any unscheduled time.
+Open gym

-This open gym time provides a needed break, central to mental and physical health for many students.
+time provides a needed break, central to mental and physical health for many students.

-In the current plan, we are not asking for additional space.
+In the proposed plan, we are not asking for additional space.
 In fact, the plan calls for a reduction in the spaces available to us.
-We will reduce from the current 26,665 sf to 22,000 sf of PE space.
-In addition, we will move from 3 gym spaces to 2.
+We will reduce from the current 26,665 sf to 26,000 sf of PE space.
+In addition, we will move from 4 gym spaces to 3.
 Our hope is that, with the consolidation and improvement of PE spaces, we will be able to maintain our level of programming in better, if smaller, spaces.
-In addition, the PE spaces are used by our 30 athletic teams (discussed below) and while they also maintain our educational athletic programming.
+In addition, the PE spaces are used for educational athletic programming by our 30 athletic teams (discussed within the Athletics section).

-The current Red (Toz) Gym strains to hold our existing enrollment at 12,000 sf and is too noisy to handle 2 classes at the same time.
-In a new 16,000 sf facility, we hope for a flexible gymnasium space, with sound treatments and dividers that make it effective as 2 PE spaces.
-The space would contain an indoor jogging track for year round training activities (currently winter walking and jogging are extremely limited).
+The current Red (Toz) Gym strains to hold our existing enrollment at 12,740 sf and is too noisy to handle 2 classes at the same time.
+In a new 16,000 sf facility, we hope for a flexible gymnasium space, with sound treatments that make it effective as 2 PE teaching spaces.
+The space would contain an indoor jogging track for year-round training activities (currently winter walking and jogging opportunities are extremely limited).